Risingfeanyx/calibre_scripts/README.md

 }
 ```

-#creates a temporary directory, exports files based on book ID and creates a downloadable link using 0x0
+#creates a temporary directory, exports files based on book ID and creates a downloadable link using http://0x0.st/ (please adhere to the rules involving Copyrite)

 #due to filesize limitations, please exclude large files